lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 .. container:: justify

-    Note the difference in the structure of the water before and after the PEG molecule is being stretched.
+    Note the difference in the structure of the water before and after the PEG molecule is stretched.
 This effect is described in the 2017 publication by Liese et al.

 Add salt to the system